 Other steps in the program typically require taking ownership of past actions and attempting to make amends to people harmed during your addiction.
 There’s no cost to join a 12-step support group.
 You can usually find one in most cities and towns throughout the U.S.

 Participants keep the identities of other attendees confidential.
 Anyone who needs support is welcome to take part in a meeting.
-Frequent attendance is encouraged, and most people end up aligning with a sponsor, someone willing to provide mentorship to individuals new to recovery.
+Frequent attendance is encouraged, and most people end up aligning with a sponsor, someone willing to mentor individuals new to recovery.

 Alcoholics Anonymous (AA) is a well-known 12-step program designed to help people who need help with a drinking problem.
-There are also support groups available for individuals struggling with a substance use disorder.
+Support groups are also available for individuals struggling with a substance use disorder.

 There are also programs like Al-Anon available to help the families of individuals with an addiction.
-The disease affects everyone around you, and loved ones also need a place to talk about what they’ve been through.
+The disease affects everyone around you, and loved ones also need a place to talk about what they’ve been through during a loved one’s recovery.

 Narcotics Anonymous (NA) is similar to AA but geared toward people with drug addiction.
 Variations of NA include Cocaine Anonymous (CA) and Marijuana Anonymous (MA).
 The only requirement to join any of these groups is the desire to stop using drugs.